 Additionally, sidewalk hazards such as cyclists and skaters can result in serious collisions causing injuries.
-Even if you are not certain if you have suffered an injury that may merit a lawsuit, it is worthwhile to contact a Davis pedestrian accident lawyer to assess your legal options.Types of Injuries Suffered by Pedestrians
+Even if you are not sure if you have suffered an injury that may merit a lawsuit, it is worthwhile to contact a Davis pedestrian accident lawyer to assess your legal options.Types of Injuries Suffered by Pedestrians

-Pedestrian accidents tend to result in serious, catastrophic injuries including:
+Pedestrian accidents tend to result in serious, catastrophic injuries, including: